AndiEcker/AcuSihotInterfaces/README.md

 The default values of each command line argument can be set within one of the configurations files.
 If the values are not specified in the app configuration file then the option default/fallback values will be searched within the base config file: first in the app name section then in the default main section.
-More information on the several supported configuration files and values you find in the module/package `ae.console_app`.
+More information on the several supported configuration files and values you find in the module/package `ae.console`.

 The following configuration values are not available as command line argument options (can only be specified within a configuration file):